woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

 Creating the script
 -------------------

-The script will consist of headers, input and output definition, metadata, and computation.
+The script will consist of headers, input/output definitions, metadata, and computation.

 Process headers
 ~~~~~~~~~~~~~~~

-The script requires a number of header libraries, including access to the GeoServer catalog, GeoScript, and feature types:
+The script requires a number of header libraries, including access to the GeoServer catalog, geometry and feature types, and WPS process hooks:

 **Python**